learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely, there is always something more to learn.
 Write your researched answer in your OWN WORDS.

-1. What is object destructuring?
+1. What are React lifecycle methods?
+Provide three examples.

   Your answer: